raw-lab/HydraMPP/README.md

 HydraMPP has a built in function to utilize a SLURM environment.

-All you need to do is add the flag ```--hydraMPP_slurm $SLURM_JOB_NODELIST``` when executing your python program and Hydra will take care of configuring the host/clients.
+All you need to do is add the flag ```--hydraMPP-slurm $SLURM_JOB_NODELIST``` when executing your python program and Hydra will take care of configuring the host/clients.

 make sure to call ```HydraMPP.init()``` once all required methods have been tagged with ```@HydraMPP.remote```

+The ```hydraMPP-cpus``` can be used to set the number of CPUs for each node to use.
+If set to '0' or omitted then HydraMPP will try to guess the number of CPUs available on each node.

 i.e.

 ```bash